Kapiainen/Lauhdutin/Readme.md

 - Added highlighting to slots when the mouse is hovering over a slot.
 Feature can be disabled with a toggle setting.
 - Added support for showing the total number of hours played when highlighting a Steam game.
 Feature can be disabled with a toggle setting.
 - Added settings for highlighting, showing hours played, and SteamID64.
+- Refactored Settings config to use relative positioning when possible.

 **Version 2.1.0 - 2017/01/27:**
 - Added strict minimum Python version check to backend.